-Chief Blunt occupied the area around what is present-day Bertie County, North Carolina, on the Roanoke River.
-Chief Hancock lived closer to present-day New Bern, occupying the area south of the Pamlico River.
+The Tuscarora Chief Tom Blunt occupied the area around what is present-day Bertie County, North Carolina, on the Roanoke River and parts of Virginia.
+Chief Hancock in the lower Tuscarora Village closer to present-day Craven County, New Bern, occupying the area south of the Pamlico River.
 Chief Blunt became close friends with the Blount family of the Bertie region and lived peacefully.
 By contrast, Chief Hancock had to deal with more numerous colonists' encroaching.
 They raided the villages and kidnapped the people to be sold into slavery.
 The colonists also transported some Tuscarora to Pennsylvania to be sold into slavery.
 Both groups suffered substantial population losses after exposure to Eurasian infectious diseases epidemic to Europeans.
 Both also suffered territorial encroachment.

 By 1711, the Tuscarora War started and Chief Hancock believed he had to attack the settlers to fight back.
 Chief Tom Blunt did not join him in the war.
 The southern Tuscarora collaborated and allied with the Pamlico, the Cothechney, Coree, Woccon, Mattamuskeet and other tribes to attack the settlers in a wide range of locations within a short time period.
 Their principal targets were against the planters on the Roanoke, Neuse and Trent rivers, as well as the city of Bath.
 They attacked on September 22, 1711, beginning the Tuscarora War.
 The allied Indian tribes killed hundreds of settlers, including several key political figures among the colonists.
 Governor Edward Hyde called out the North Carolina militia and secured the assistance of South Carolina, which provided 600 militia and 360 allied Native Americans under Col. Barnwell.